-spikelets 2(-3) flowered, adaxial, cylindrical or globose, obovate or elliptic, obliquely set on pedicel, disarticulating below glumes; glumes and sterile lemmas abruptly apiculate, turning shiny black at maturity, wooly at apex; glumes 2, the lowermost one shorter than spikelet, 5-13-nerved, saccate at base, with overlapping margins; upper glume and sterile lemma 7-15-veined; fertile lemma broadly elliptic to obovate, obtuse, indurate, with inrolled margins, dark brown at maturity; palea gibbous dorsally, concave ventrally, indurate, with lobed margins; stamens 3; styles 2, separate at base.
-Fruit a plano-convex caryopsis.
+Culms cylindrical, lignified and erect or elongate, scandent, arching or climbing, freely branched.
+Leaves monomorphic; sheaths rounded, smooth, lacking setaceous appendages; ligules membranaceous; blades linear to ovate, asymmetrical at base.
+Inflorescence and open to contracted panicle, the primary branches divaricate, the rachis with a spikelet on the distal portion; spikelets 2(-3) flowered, adaxial, cylindrical or globose, obovate or elliptic, obliquely set on pedicel, disarticulating below glumes; glumes and sterile lemmas abruptly apiculate, turning shiny black at maturity, wooly at apex; glumes 2, the lowermost one shorter than spikelet, 5-13-nerved, saccate at base, with overlapping margins; upper glume and sterile lemma 7-15-veined; fertile lemma broadly elliptic to obovate, obtuse, indurate, with inrolled margins, dark brown at maturity; palea gibbous dorsally, concave ventrally, indurate, with lobed margins; stamens 3; styles 2, separate at base.
+Fruit a planoconvex caryopsis.

-Distinctive features: The spikelets are obliquely set on pedicel and turn black at maturity and the apex of the fertile lemma and palea are wooly in shallow excavations.
+Unique features: The spikelets are obliquely set on pedicel and turn black at maturity and the apex of the fertile lemma and palea are wooly in shallow excavations.

-Distribution: A primarily neotropical genus of 15 species, with four species reported as scrambling herbs.
-These occurring from Mexico to northern South America, Brazil and the West Indies; in forest margins and openings, secondary vegetation, and roadsides; 0-2,000 m.
+Distribution: A primarily Neotropical genus of 15 species, with 4 species reported as scrambling herbs.
+These occurring from Mexico to northern South America, Brazil and the West Indies; in forest margins and openings, secondary vegetation, and roadsides from sea level to 2000 m elevation.

-MELICA Linnaeus, Sp.
+MELICA L., Sp.
 Pl.
-66. 1753 (nom. cons.).
+66. 1753, (nom. cons.).